ipdk-io/k8s-infra-offload/docs/Setup.md

 Once InfraP4d is running, Kubernetes can load its P4 pipeline and offload various functionalities on it (i.e. on the P4 data plane).

-On the Intel IPU, k8s-infra olload can run in 2 different modes details of which are present later in the doc.
+On the Intel IPU, k8s-infra-offload can run in 2 different modes details of which are present later in the doc.
    a.
 The host mode, where every component runs on the host and offload happens from host.